4 ways to Break Free from Gotcha Management For you and Your Employees

 If you assume that “this is so easy, anybody can get it,” you are wrong.
 It is like tapping out Happy Birthday because it is so common that everybody can get it.

 But they don’t.
-If you want people to know how you do things, if you want them to work the way you want them to work, you must give them the context.
+If you want people to know how you do things and want them to work the way you want them to, you must give them the context.

 Second: it is powerfully demotivating